-Enter the requested funds for ADP/computer services, including computer-based retrieval of scientific, technical, and education information.
+Enter the total funds you are requesting for ADP/computer services, including computer-based retrieval of scientific, technical, and education information.
 Include personal computers and accessories under Materials and Supplies.

 If a third party will provide these services, include them in Subawards/Consortium/Contractual Costs.